Anoop-Kumar-Yadav/task_manager_/README.md

 * Move to Directory of the project : C:\xampp\htdocs\task_manager_\task_manager
 * Open this Folder with vs code
 * open terminal and type and PRESS enter : php artisan migrate
+* open terminal and type and PRESS enter : php artisan serve
 * open browser again and open URL : localhost:8000/tasks

 ## ScreenShots